 Max Horkheimer and Theodor W. Adorno, “Dialectic of Enlightenment” (Germany)

-Susan Buck-Morss, “The Origin of Negative Dialectics: Adorno, Benjamin, and the Frankfurt Institute” (United States)
+Susan Buck-Morss, “The Origin of Negative Dialectics: Adorno, Benjamin” (United States)

 Rolf Wiggershaus, “The Frankfurt School: Its History, Theories, and Political Significance” (Germany)